KHASTA KACHORI RECIPE

 - Using the base of your palm, slowly flatten them into circles about three inches in diameter.

-- Heat the oil in frying pan over medium heat frying pan should have about one inch of oil.
+- Heat the oil in a frying pan over medium heat frying pan should have about one inch of oil.
 To check if oil is ready put a little piece of dough in the oil.
 It should sizzle, and come up very slow.

 - Fry them on medium-low heat.
 After they start to puff, slowly turn them over.
 Fry until golden-brown on both sides.